khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

   ` // ..ToDo..`
   `}`

-## 4. integration of the CiMqttClient into a CiXxx component
+## 4. Integration of the CiMqttClient into a CiXxxComponent
 * Import the ciMqttClientInstance object:
   `import { ciMqttClientInstance } from '@/services/CiMqttClientInstance'`.

-* In the `computed` area of the CiXxx component, the methods of `CiMqttClient` can be accessed via the `ciMqttClientInstance` object.
+* In the `computed` area of the CiXxxComponent, the methods of `CiMqttClient` can be accessed via the `ciMqttClientInstance` object.
   Examples:
   * Query the broker IP and port:
     `brokerurl: function (): string { return ciMqttClientInstance.connectUrl() },`